mjhong0708/amp/docs/installation.rst

    $ make py2tests      (for Python2)
    $ make py3tests      (for Python3)

+You may need to preface these commands with `sudo`.

 Otherwise, if you have only nose installed (and not GNU Makefile), run the commands below::